cruix89/cruix-music-archiver/README.md

   self-updating container with automatic image creation with each `yt-dlp` release.

 - **automated downloads**
-  specify a download URL file, and easily manage permissions to download.
+  specify a download URL file, and easily manage your downloads.

 - **yt-dlp customization**
   includes support for SponsorBlock, Geo Bypass, Proxy, Metadata, and more.